Hawaii retirement home clarifies assisted suicide rules

 - Stan Lee, creator of a galaxy of Marvel superheroes, dies VIEW

-The statement comes after the ACLU demanded earlier this month that Kahala Nui stop discriminating against non-Catholic residents and allow them to take advantage of the law if they wish.
+The statement comes after the American Civil Liberties Union earlier this month demanded that Kahala Nui stop discriminating against non-Catholic residents and allow them to take advantage of the law if they wish.

+The ACLU of Hawaii issued its demand after receiving an anonymous tip that Kahala Nui had notified its residents that they would not be permitted to exercise provisions of the law.

+Joshua Wisch, the organization’s executive director, said in a statement he was encouraged that Kahala Nui had informed its independent living residents that they could take advantage of the law.
+Other parts of the home’s response require “further review and our legal staff is currently studying them,” he said.